Cointopay/Prestashop/README.md

 ## Install

-Sign up for Cointopay account at <https://cointpay.com> .
+Before we start the installation: Sign up for an account at <https://cointpay.com/Signup.jsp"> Cointopay.com</a>.

-Before we start the installation, please create an account on Cointopay.com.
-Note down the MerchantID, the SecurityCode and Currency, information is located in the Account section.
+Note down the MerchantID, SecurityCode and Currency, information is located in the Account section.
 These pieces of information are mandatory to be able to connect the payment module to your PrestaShop.

 ### via PrestaShop FTP Uploader